JoonHyeok-hozy-Kim/computer_systems_study/practice/container/acg_dca/03_07/note.md

 <br>

 #### Tech.)
 How to create a registry
+- Notice)
+  - Creating and Deleting below are the basic demonstrations.
+Refer to the [hands on lab](./hands_on.md) for the step-by-step demonstration.
 - How?)
   - Run a container using the registry image.
   - Publish port 5000.